Where to stream Alien: Romulus right now

 Archie Renaux and Cailee Spaeny star in Alien: Romulus.
 (20th Century Studios)

-They say in space, no one can hear you scream but on movie screens, screaming is rife — and we expect plenty of it from Fede Álvarez’s new Alien movie Alien: Romulus.
+They say in space, no one can hear you scream — but we expect plenty of it of screaming from Fede Álvarez’s new Alien movie Alien: Romulus.
 This blood-soaked space horror series has had quite a journey since visionary filmmaker Ridley Scott first snuck it aboard pop culture back in 1979.

 After Sigourney Weaver’s Lt.
 Ellen Ripley survived her first scrape with a Xenomorph on doomed space freighter the Nostromo, she encountered these drooling star beasts three more times alongside James Cameron in 1986’s Aliens, David Fincher in 1992’s Alien 3 and Jean Pierre-Jeunet in 1997’s Alien: Ressurection.